puckey/dance-tonite/src/components/About/content.md

 Take a look at the <a class="gallery-link">gallery of featured user contributions</a>.

 ## Technology
 Dance Tonite previews one of the most exciting developments in Chrome, WebVR, allowing anyone to take part in the experience.
-It’s built for the Web—no apps or downloads required.
+It’s built for the Web — no apps or downloads required.

 To learn more about how this was made, read the [technical deep dive](https://developers.google.com/web/showcase/2017/dance-tonite) or view the open source [project code](https://github.com/puckey/dance-tonite).